 Every jurisdiction has a Mutual Recognition Act and Trans-Tasman Mutual Recognition Act.
 These Acts set out certain rights for individuals seeking an occupational licence or registration in a state or territory on the basis that they are already licensed or registered for an 'equivalent occupation' in another state, territory or New Zealand.
 Essentially, once a mutual recognition licence application is lodged, an eligible person is deemed to hold a licence until the second jurisdiction makes a licence determination.
-The Acts also limit the jurisdictional regulatory body in the things they may consider, such as qualifications of the applicant as as.
+The Acts also limit the jurisdictional regulatory body in the things they may consider, such as qualifications of the applicant as the first jurisdiction has already assessed this.
+More details are available on the NSW EPA 'Guideline for the Operation of the Mutual Recognition Legislation for Licensing and Accreditation under the Radiation Control Act 1990' and by the commonwealth government.